Our fresh Aussie Banana migration

 Careful where you keep ’em!
 Storing a banana in the fridge will slow down the ripening process.
 Put them in a fruit bowl and the enzymes released by the bananas will make the other fruit ripen faster.

-When are they ready to eat?
+When are bananas ready to eat?

 There’s no wrong time to eat a banana.
 Some like them green, some like them spotty.
 Spots on a banana are called sugar spots.
 They let you know how much starch in the banana has been turned into sugar.
 The spottier, the sweeter.
 That’s why the spottiest bananas make the best banana bread.